Jones the Shepherd’s Hut

 Loo and Shower

-There is a shower and nice clean compost loo a few steps away.
-For summer 2020 we have made these exclusively for private use by guest in Jones the hut.
+There is a private warm shower and nice clean compost loo a few steps away which are exclusively for use by guests in Jones the hut.
 Further flushing loos with wash basins and hot water, and hot showers are about 100 metres away shared with the rest of the camp site.

 A talented team of skilled local crafts people have built our bespoke Shepherd’s Hut.
 Set on sturdy authentic cast iron wheels it has a corrugated tin, slate blue exterior.
 The interior fittings have been crafted from an interesting mix of Welsh hardwoods and timber reclaimed from a local chapel by our friend Dan from Adventures in Wood.
 You can read more about how we built our dream Shepherd’s Hut here.